Lol (Japanese group)

-are a singing and dancing group under Avex Trax.
+lol (エルオーエル, Eru Ō Eru) are a Japanese co-ed group under Avex Trax.
 They debuted on August 12, 2015, with the song "fire!".
+On June 1st 2025 the group disbanded 10 years after their debut.

 History

 Debut

 The group was formed in September 2014 by Avex Trax.
 Their name comes from the slang word "lol" meaning to "laugh out loud", thus producing their concept of wanting to be a group that makes people smile and can impress people as well.

 Their song "Heartbeat" was used as the opening song for the anime "Tribe Cool Crew".
 Their song "Power of the Dream" was used as the 23rd opening song for the anime "Fairy Tail".
 Their single, "hikari" is used as the ending theme of Kamen Rider Heisei Generations: Dr. Pac-Man vs. Ex-Aid & Ghost with Legend Rider.

 Their fan name is "lol family".

 2019: New single with collab

 On June 5, 2019, lol announced the single "Brave Up!!", which was released on July 31, 2019, along with collab of DJ Koo.